8 fun summer activities for family child care programs

 Another artsy alternative for beating the summer heat is modifying that time-treasured outdoor activity of sidewalk chalk.
 All you need to do is: Whip up a batch of homemade chalk paint using equal parts corn starch and water.
 Split it up into smaller batches, and then add in your favorite washable paint colors.
 Pour the mixtures into ice cube trays and freeze them.
 Note: Timmons recommends doing this prep the night before you intend on using the chalk.
 When it's time to play, pop the ice chalk out of the trays into a bowl and let the kids draw and experiment on the pavement.
 The colors get more vibrant as they melt.

 Water is where it's at in the summertime.
 It keeps the kids cool, and there isn't a lot of prep required.
-Pools and sprinklers are great, but they're not the only option, says Darcy R. Shapiro, one of the founders of Cribsters.com, a resource for busy parents.
+Pools and sprinklers are great, but they're not the only option, says freelance writer and mom of two Darcy R. Shapiro.
 Water tables are a great way for children to cool off and splash around," Shapiro says.
 When it comes to water play, however, just make sure to let the kids' parents know to pack a bathing suit, change of clothes and towel for those warm weather days.

 Take the nice weather as an opportunity to teach kids about nature by letting them plant something and watch it grow.
 "There are some easy growing herbs and plants that will flourish even under the littlest hands," Shapiro says.
 Gardening can be a fun daily project, and you could even rotate the responsibility of watering among the kids to give them each a chance at participating.